renaissance-publishing/renaissance/content/chapters/16-skills.md

       - Active, Physical
       - Used for pick-pocketing, hiding (or retrieving) objects on your person, misdirection and simple tricks and illusions.
       - Can be opposed by the Perception of anyone watching you.
-      - Example Specializations: illusions, pick-pocketing.
+      - Example Specializations: illusions, pick-pocketing

   - Soothe (SAV)

       - Active, Social
       - Your ability to calm others, be a sympathetic presence, and help them work through stress and trouble.
       - Used to help other characters handle *stress*; see *Injury and Healing*.
+      - Example Specializations: Bed-Side Manner, Moment of Crisis, Long-Term Care, Negotiation

   - Spellcraft (COG)